 So what’s Bigfoot doing in Pennsylvania?
 Pennsylvania is one of the original Colonies, long ago settled and cleared of any large and dangerous animals.
 How did Bigfoot manage to stick around in a state where the Eastern Cougar has been hunted to extinction?

 In fact, Bigfoot is spotted all over the east.
 States such as Ohio, Virginia, Maryland, and New Hampshire all claim their share of sightings.
 So much for hiding out in the Pacific Northwest.
 Bigfoot is spotted everywhere!
 Sure these states have their share of deep forest, but they are far more populated that those remote spaces we normally associate with Sasquatch.

 It is an intriguing mystery.
-What's Bigfoot's secret to staying hidden for so long in the eastern states, and how often is he really seen in Pennsylvania?
+What is Bigfoot's secret for staying hidden for so long in the eastern states, and how often is he really seen in Pennsylvania?

 This page talks about some of the most famous Bigfoot sightings from Pennsylvania, as well speculation on how such a huge creature can remain undetected by mainstream science.

 This page is has also turned into a place for people who have encountered Bigfoot in PA to share their stories.
 As you see from the comments below this article, Bigfoot appears to be alive and well in Pennsylvania.